timescale/docs/cloud/customize-configuration.md

 and the `Apply changes` (or `Restart and apply changes`) button is available to click, prompting you to confirm any changes before the Service is modified.

+## Multiple databases
+Today, Timescale Cloud does not allow the creation of multiple databases within a single service.
+If you require multiple databases, you will need to create a service for each database.
+Another option would be to redesign your table structure.
+Timescale Cloud does not support multiple databases within the same instance to reduce complexity.
+Each database would require its own installation of TimescaleDB, managed independently, which breaks our ability to manage maintenance upgrades for you.
+Supporting multiple databases also adds significant complexity to the UI.
+To keep our services as easy to use as possible, we have opted to limit services to one database per service.

 ## PostgreSQL extensions
 You can use PostgreSQL extensions with Timescale Cloud.
 If you run `pg_available_extensions` at the command prompt, the returned list of extensions